 This post was originally published on 12/28/2020.
 It was updated on 03/24/2023.

 Ashley Lavoie is a mom of 3 and manages both child and adult ADHD and Neonatal Diabetes.
 She is advocating for awareness and loves writing and connecting with other families like hers.

-Editor’s note: This information is not meant to diagnose or treat and should not take the place of personal consultation, as needed, with a qualified healthcare provider and/or BCBA.
+Editor’s note: This information is not meant to diagnose or treat.
+It should not take the place of personal consultation, as needed, with a qualified healthcare provider and/or BCBA.

 This post was originally published on 03/23/2023.
 It was updated on 06/19/2023.